 At RWF, we’ve trained around a dozen women at various stages of pregnancy, and ‘recovering’ from pregnancy.
-You can see a couple of testimonials on our website, to get a first-hand account of their experiences.

 This post isn’t intended to be an exact how-to guide.
 There are a myriad of things to consider in training whilst pre- and post-pregnancy, and whilst the medical profession rarely understands what strength training actually is, it’s probably worth listening to your doctors more than your PT at this stage – if for no other reason than for your stress levels and peace of mind.